terpnetwork/subdaos/validation/README.md

 ## Charter Amendments
 ___

-It is recognizable that over time, amendments to the subDAO charter may be nessesary to adapt to the evolving needs of the Terp Network community.
+It is recognizable that over time, amendments to the subdao charter may be nessesary to adapt to the evolving needs of the Terp Network community.
 The followin gprocess wil be followed for charter amendments:

 **Proposal & Ratification**